No products in the cart.

 What Is Myrcene?

 Myrcene is a monoterpene composed of two isoprene units.
-This highly aromatic compound can be found in mangoes, thyme, lemongrass, cardamon, hops, and hemp.
+You may find this highly aromatic compound in mangoes, thyme, lemongrass, cardamon, hops, and hemp.
 Myrcene has a strong, musky, and fruity aroma with notes of hops, tropical fruits, and woodsy spices.

 In cannabis, including hemp, myrcene is not only the most commonly found terpene, but it is also the most commonly dominant terpene.
 Hemp cultivars feature a wide array of terpenes and the dominant terpene is the one with the highest concentration in that specific cultivar.
 Below, we will discuss which of our hemp cultivars have myrcene as the dominant terpene based on laboratory analysis.